-CLTR3099: COLLOQUIUM IN CULTURAL AND CREATIVE INDUSTRIES
+CLTR3099 & CLTR3098: COLLOQUIUM IN CULTURAL AND CREATIVE INDUSTRIES PARTS I & II

 This course builds on Levels I and II courses while bridging the gap between finalizing students and the wider industry.
 It is designed to develop an understanding of the CCIs in the Caribbean through a combined theoretical and professional perspective.
 It is a year-long capstone course that exposes students to practitioners in the CCIs throughout the year and will see students carrying out a research project in their second semester.
-CLTR 3099 will meet the Faculty requirement of a research-linked course and is a substitute for HUMN3099.
+CLTR3098 AND CLTR3099 will meet the Faculty's requirement of a research-linked course and is a substitute for HUMN3099.
 In this course, students are exposed to the major sectors of the CCIs and key players from the practitioners' and technical specialists' perspectives through interactive activities such as field trips, case study analyses and (guest) lectures.
-In Semester 1, students interface with the management, operational and legal tenets as well as best practices of sector professionals in the CCIs generally and in the Caribbean specifically.
-In Semester 2, students explore the philosophical, ideological, and strategic planning in the CCIs.
+In Part I, students interface with the management, operational and legal tenets as well as best practices of sector professionals in the CCIs generally and in the Caribbean specifically.
+In Part II, students explore the philosophical, ideological, and strategic planning in the CCIs.
 Knowledge gained in this course provides students with crucial insights into the intellectual and professional strengths, and needs of the industries.